projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

     <img src="./images/8_highlight.png" width="100" height="auto" />
 </div>

-**Installing Extensions**
+<h4>Installing Extensions</h4>
-<div>Use the following links to install the Visual Studio Code extensions we will be using in this course:</div>
+Use the following links to install the Visual Studio Code extensions we will be using in this course:

 <ul>
 <li><a href="https://marketplace.visualstudio.com/items?itemName=ms-python.python">Python</a></li>